devnexus/devnexus-site/_speakers/dan-vega.md

 sessions:
 - id: 1032716
   name: Fundamentals of Software Engineering In the age of AI
+- id: 1032731
+  name: Fundamentals of Software Engineering In the age of AI
 - id: 1034698
   name: 'Integrating LLMs in Java: A Practical Guide to Model Context Protocol'
 isTopSpeaker: false